 Useful information leaflets & fact sheets

-- NEW RESOURCE LAUNCHED: Education, Health and Care Plans: examples of good practice
+- Education, Health and Care Plans: examples of good practice

 - Revised briefing on the extended timescales for an EHC needs assessment as part of a Transfer Review – now published

 - Education Health and Care Plan – assessment flowchart

 - Education Health and Care Plan – request flowchart